Avergrove/avergroves-learning-notes/docs/music/saxophone.md

 ***Primary goal***: To play the saxophone without any tension in the body
 - The sax should only be held by the strap
 - Your finger is only allowed to perform pushing.
 No lifting allowed!
-- An excessive tilt on your saxophone will result in your strap not doing its job.
+- An excessive tilt on your saxophone will result in your strap / harness not doing its job.
 When playing the sax on the side, this might cause the left thumb to have to lift into angle!
-So you should adjust your harness accordingly.
+So you should adjust your strap / harness accordingly.

 - When standing..
     1) Try and push the saxophone forward with *only your thumbs*.
 You should be able to rotate then the saxophone upwards and downwards into your mouth.